BlazejBatko/RPM-meter-arduino/README.md

 ## Built

-Code wrote in C++ using Arduino IDE software
+Code written in C++ using Arduino IDE software

 ## Parts used
 - neodyimium magnet